 Qualified candidates are admitted to the program on a seat available basis.
 Primary consideration is given to those who received a B or better in the program sciences on the first attempt.
 If all spaces in the program are not filled by students who have met the aforementioned standards, the College reserves the right to accept students who have, in the judgment of the College, the potential to complete the Associate Degree in Nursing Program.

 Progression

 A student must maintain a grade of "C" or better in all nursing courses.
-The policy addressing options for repeating a nursing course can be found in the on-line college catalog in the Associate Degree Nursing Student Handbook in the online catalog at catalog.northampton.edu.
+The policy addressing options for repeating a nursing course can be found in the Associate Degree Nursing Student Handbook.

 Nursing (RN),